MKLab-ITI/JGNN/tutorials/Introduction.md

 # Testing
 We finally report training accuracy on the test set.
 We demonstrate how single-node (single-sample) predictions can be made and measure the accuracy of those.
-To dothis, we use `Matrix.accessCol` to obtain specific matrix columns from node features as tensors and `Tensor.asColumn` method to convert the obtained tensors into a column representation that can pass through the model's defined matrix multiplication.
+To dothis, we use `Matrix.accessCol` to obtain specific matrix columns from node features as tensors and `Tensor.asColumn` to convert the obtained tensors into a column representation.
+Column representations are matrices and hence can pass through the model's defined matrix multiplication.
 We finally use `argmax` to convert one-hot prediction encodings to label ids.
 Overall, this sample code achieves 82.8% accuracy.

 ```java
 double acc = 0;